meltyourface/blank/posts/Encounter-with-the-Devil/Anthology-of-Diabolical-Encounters-Historical-Rituals-and-Spells/index.md

 4. Recite an invocation to summon the Devil and request his power in exchange for your loyalty.
 5. Wait in silence for signs of the Devil's presence or a direct response.

-Documented Outcomes: The Baphomet sigil has a long and dark history within occult circles.
+**Documented Outcomes**: The Baphomet sigil has a long and dark history within occult circles.
 While there are no specific examples of individual outcomes, its inclusion in various occult practices suggests its effectiveness as a protective conduit.

 4. "The Cavern of Midnight" (Modern-day, multi-cultural)